MooersLab/writingLogTemplate/README.md

 If you start the name of the writing log with the word `log,` this will make navigating to the current file easier when using a terminal supported by tab completion.
 I use `log` followed by the project number and name in the Camel or Pascal case.
 This helps distinguish the log file from the `main*.tex` file that contains the manuscript.

+On Overleaf, we store the writing log with the manuscript in the same project.
+We have no trouble jumping between the manuscript and the writing log.
+We keep both under version control in the same project.
+However, we can see the case for storing the writing log separately in a local subdirectory and then editing it in a text editor while continuing to edit the main manuscript in Overleaf in the browser.
+In this approach, you may avoid commit conflicts by storing these two documents in different git repositories.

 ## Features